vianetz/spectre-css/README.md

 As the original repository unfortunately is [no longer maintained](https://github.com/picturepan2/spectre/issues/684), I started this fork of Spectre.css to continue development and update with latest browser versions.

-My **main goal** for this fork is to keep the spirit of the excellent original work by the author, which means
+My **main goal** for this fork is to build on the spirit of the excellent work by the original author and make the framework even better, which means
 - keep it extremely lightweight, simple and minimal
 - stay up-to-date with latest browser developments
-- assure high quality of changes
+- assure high quality of all changes

-### Major Changes
+### Major Changes ✨

-This fork has the following major improvements compared to the [beautiful original work](https://github.com/picturepan2/spectre):
+Next to several bug fixes this fork has these major improvements compared to the [beautiful original work](https://github.com/picturepan2/spectre):
 - [x] use Dart SASS with `@use` at-rules
 - [x] automated visual tests and build & security checks
 - [x] up-to-date libraries and latest CSS improvements